KubaBir/Leopard/README.md

-# leopard
+# Leopard

-An Electron application with React and TypeScript
+An Electron application with React, TypeScript and Tailwind

 ## Recommended IDE Setup